 A typical fall or spring semester will have 15 weeks and during each week the core petroleum or safety courses are taught on a Tuesday and Thursday.
 Class meetings are numbered class 1 through class 15 starting with the first week (class 1) and ending on the last week (class 15) of the semester.
 The instructors will teach the same class using the same content on a Tuesday and again on Thursday each week of the semester.
 Basically, each Tuesday class will be mirrored on Thursday and vice-versa.
 Students only need to attend class once a week depending on their availability (either Tuesday or Thursday).
-All required general education (English, Math, Science, History, etc.) are offered 100% online with no required on campus meetings.
+All required general education (English, Math, Science, History, etc.) are offered online.
+(On campus tests may be a possibility).
 In addition, there are a number of core courses (petroleum and safety) taught online including independent study or classes taught with a hybrid delivery method (a combination of face to face and online material).

-So what if you work something other than a 7 & 7 rotation?
+So what if you work something other than a 7 & 7 or 14 & 14 rotation?

 The bottom line here is you will miss some of the required core face to face classes but all lecture materials, quizzes and tests are managed in the course management online system called Moodle.
 This allows you to still participate, complete and submit assignments, take quizzes and exams and network with classmates through email and forum postings.
 However, departmental standards for class participation credits require a minimum number of attendance for in class courses.
 This means your final grade could be affected negatively if you can not meet the minimum established course meetings required.

 The program also has a buddy system where a student that cannot make it to class every week is paired up with a student who is attending class every week.
 This provides the student missing class time networking opportunities to keep up with what he/she might have missed.
 The weekly class lectures are also recorded and available as a streaming video to students who might miss one of the weekly course offerings due to their work schedule.